gavinlyonsrepo/ERM19264_UC1609_PICO/README.md

 | writeCharString | draws character array |
 | print | Polymorphic print class which will print out many data types |

-These methods return an error code in event of an error such as, ASCII character outside chosen fonts range, character out of screen bounds and invalid character array pointer object.
+These methods return an error code in event of an error.

 **Remove a font**

 To remove an unwanted font from project simply comment out or delete.

 1. The Font data in ERM19264_UC1609_font.cpp file
-2. The pointer to font at bottom of ERM19264_UC1609_font.cpp file
+2. The span to font at bottom of ERM19264_UC1609_font.cpp file
-3. The associated extern pointer declaration in the ERM19264_UC1609_font.hpp file
+3. The associated extern declaration in the ERM19264_UC1609_font.hpp file

 **Adding a new font**

 1. Add the Font data in ERM19264_UC1609_font.cpp file
-2. Add a pointer to font at bottom of ERM19264_UC1609_font.cpp file
+2. Add a span to font at bottom of ERM19264_UC1609_font.cpp file
-3. Add an associated extern pointer declaration in the ERM19264_UC1609_font.hpp file
+3. Add an associated extern declaration in the ERM19264_UC1609_font.hpp file

 The new ASCII font must have following font structure.
 First 4 bytes are control bytes followed by vertically addressed font data.